roshda/ctf/unicsthreats25/quantum-detanglement/writeup.md

 ```

-A review of basic quantum concepts:
+I learned a basic overview of basic quantum concepts:

 * Qubits can exist in superpositions like α|0⟩+β|1⟩.
 * Entanglement links two qubits into states like |Φ⁺⟩=(|00⟩+|11⟩)/√2, so that measuring one influences the other.